Easy Wall-Mounted DIY Spice Rack

 Related: How to Make a French Cleat

-Video: How to Make a DIY Spice Rack
+Video: How to Make a DIY Spice Cabinet

 Watch the quick video to see how to make this spice cabinet!